esp8266/Arduino/doc/boards.rst

 XinaBox CW01
 ------------

-The XinaBox CW01 is an Arduino-compatible Wi-Fi development board powered by Ai-Thinker's ESP-12F, clocked at 80 MHz at 3.3V logic.
-It has an onboard RGB led.
+The XinaBox CW01(ESP8266) is an Arduino-compatible Wi-Fi development board powered by an ESP-12F, clocked at 80 MHz at 3.3V logic.
+The CW01 has an onboard RGB LED and 3 xBUS connection ports.

 Product page: https://xinabox.cc/products/CW01